 And because of the way my first pregnancy progressed then later ended, I am 95% sure that this pregnancy I am in now will also result in a C-section.
 (I’m 22 weeks in when writing this!)

 That means that by the time I am done having babies here in a few months, I will be quite the C-section recovery expert.

 So I am currently working on my certification while pregnant with baby #2, and I have hopes to open a small boutique training facility serving women only.

 It will be tested by my own c-section recovery experience and include information learned while obtaining my personal training certification.

 According to the U.S. Center for Disease Control, 32% of pregnancies resulted in a C-section in 2015.
 (See source.)

 Now I am not here to argue about how natural births are better than c-sections or do any mom shaming.

-I am simply here to support women who have had a c-section.
+I am simply here to support women who have had a C-section.
 If you haven’t had one, this may be a waste of your time.

-I know first-hand how tough and disappointing it can be to plan on a normal, vaginal birth (medicated or not) and not get it.
+I know firsthand how tough and disappointing it can be to plan for a normal, vaginal birth (medicated or not) and not get it.
 It can be scary.

-My C-Section Story
+My C-Section Story + C Section Recovery Tips

 As I mentioned, my previous pregnancy resulted in an emergency c-section.
-I had written out a natural birth plan to give my providers, and loaded my phone with relaxing birth affirmations & native American music.
+I had written out a natural birth plan to give my providers and loaded my phone with relaxing birth affirmations & native American music.

 I was 40 hours in without ever having dilated past 2 cm when baby’s heart rate began to dip.
 It was over.
 It was time to let the tears roll down and get her OUT.

-I remember the doctor’s having to give me some sort of medication to calm me, as I was nervous and shaky from everything that had happened.
+I remember the doctors having to give me some sort of medication to calm me, as I was nervous and shaky from everything that had happened.

 The huge mess that was “giving birth” was all a blur in the moments to follow.
 With my baby in my arms a little while later, everything was worth it.